loopbackio/loopback-next/README.md

 - Define your data and endpoints with OpenAPI
 - No maintenance of generated code

-# Work with this repository

-This repository uses [lerna](https://lernajs.io/) to manage multiple packages/modules for LoopBack 4.
-Please see [Monorepo overview](MONOREPO.md) and [Developing LoopBack](./docs/DEVELOPING.md) for instructions to work with this monorepo.

 # Status: Developer Preview #1

 LoopBack 4 is a work in progress, the public API is frequently changed in